Infrastructure Asset Recycling: Insights for Governments and Investors

 Infrastructure asset recycling involves the monetization of existing public assets through sale or lease to the private sector, with all funds received being reinvested in new infrastructure.

 Asset recycling offers the opportunity to provide newly-needed infrastructure without adding to public debt, all while maintaining or potentially improving existing infrastructure service delivery.

-This report explores how the asset recycling concept has been practically implemented in the context of Australia It discusses the key takeaways for governments that are considering implementing a similar scheme and key challenges for private businesses looking to take part in asset recycling programs.
+This report explores how the asset recycling concept has been practically implemented in the context of Australia.
+From the Australian experience, it discusses the key takeaways for governments that are considering implementing asset recycling schemes.